People tell me all the time, I want more website traffic!

 Wouldn't it be nice if only those ready to buy came into your store!
 Probably not a realistic expectation for a bricks and mortar store or your website.
 If people come into your store looking for hot coffee and you sell shoes you may sell some shoes to them anyway.
 Hey, you might even start to give away free coffee to bring visitors in.

 So you give away coffee and you sell some more shoes.
 Did the coffee sell more shoes or would they have purchased anyway?
 Do you spend more on coffee than the profit you made on shoes?
 You need to use the same logic and ask the same questions about your website.

 Data puts money in the bank.

 Let's look at a real example.
-A provider of very niche B2B services with 70% of customers being involved in manufacturing and the rest in the service sector was experiencing a high conversion rate on their website for quote requests and who doesn't want that.
+A provider of very niche B2B services with 70% of customers being involved in manufacturing and the rest in the service sector was experiencing a high conversion rate on quote requests and who doesn't want that.
 They do not sell any services directly online.
 Due to the technical nature of the services it is necessary to have a detailed conversation in regards to customer requirements.
 They live in the ISO world.

 A dive into the data showed that the largest source of traffic was from paid advertising.